jordanprimas/Connect-U-Project/README.md

 # Connect-U-Project
 [View Demo](https://youtu.be/5fOqXF_yU9w)
-A social media application that allows users to create their own account, publish posts, and join groups with other users with similar interests.
+A social media application that allows users to create their own accounts, publish posts, and join groups with other users with similar interests.

 ## About the Project
 Connect-U-Project is a full-stack application utilizing Flask for the backend and React for the frontend.